How to Hang a Christmas Mantel Garland + Video

 Supplies You’ll Need to Create a Full Christmas Mantel Look

-- 2 Cheap Christmas Garlands – Use a really basic 6-9′ garland that’s about $10-$20.
+• 2 Cheap Christmas Garlands – Use a basic 6-9′ garland that’s about $10-$20.
 I used two 6′ garlands, but if you can only find a 9′ garland, you can either use it all or cut off what you don’t need.

-Note on finding garland: Over the past couple of years, the greenery garlands have sold out in record time because factories were shut down, shipping delays, etc. So stores sold out way early.
-If you’re still trying to find a garland, check your local greenery stores.
+Note on finding garland: Over the past couple of years, the greenery garlands have sold out in record time.
+If you’re having trouble finding a garland online, check your local greenery stores.
 I found some in a few places just this week, so hopefully you can find them too!

 How to Make a Beautiful Christmas Garland without Damaging the Mantel